“`xml

 Physical Fitness and Training

-Start a workout routine months before the academy.
+Start a workout routine months in advance.

 Focus on:

-- Cardio: Run 3-5 times a week
+- Cardio: Run three to five times a week.

-- Flexibility: Stretch daily
+- Flexibility: Stretch daily.

-Cut out junk food and stay hydrated.
+Cut out the junk food and stay hydrated.

 Academic and Skill Development